DefGuard/docs/admin-and-features/access-control-list/README.md

 Defguard Gateway v1.4.0 supports FreeBSD, NetBSD, and macOS machines with Packet Filter (PF).
 {% endhint %}

-The ACL (Access Control List) functionality in defguard allows administrators to define and manage who can access specific network resources.
+The ACL (Access Control List) functionality in Defguard allows administrators to define and manage who can access specific network resources.
 It provides a clear and centralized way to control access based on users, groups, or devices, ensuring that only authorized entities can reach sensitive systems or services.

 ### How to enable Access Control List functionality